maartene/AoC2024/Day03/NOTES.md

 - ✅ Understand the "twist"
 - ✅ Detect do's and don'ts
 - ✅ Take do's and don'ts into account
-- ⚠️ Make the example input pass
+- ✅ Make the example input pass
+- ✅ Let's get that second star ⭐️
+- ⚠️ Cleanup